unyt-org/uix/docs/manual/12 Style and Themes.md

     Hello, UIX!
 </div>;
 ```

 More information can be found in the [Tailwind CSS documentation](https://tailwindcss.com/docs).

 > [!NOTE]
-> UIX does support live reloading for TailwindCSS themes when starting UIX with the [`-l` flag](./01%20Getting%20Started.md#the-uix-cli).
+> We recommend using live reloading ([`uix -l`](./01%20Getting%20Started.md#the-uix-cli)) during development to update Tailwind CSS styles and automatically reload the pages when changes are made.

 ### Manually overriding the mode